pavlo-u/solomka-chain/docs/src/developing/programming-model/runtime.md

 Then any transaction:

-- Could execute 1,400,000 SBF instructions, if it did nothing else.
+- Could execute 1,400,000 BPF instructions, if it did nothing else.
 - Cannot exceed 4k of stack usage.
-- Cannot exceed a SBF call depth of 64.
+- Cannot exceed a BPF call depth of 64.
-- Cannot exceed invoke stack height of 5 (4 levels of cross-program invocations).
+- Cannot exceed 4 levels of cross-program invocations.

 > **NOTE:** Since the compute budget is consumed incrementally as the transaction executes,
 > the total budget consumption will be a combination of the various costs of the